sandeshpokhrel54/sajha-aawaj/README.md

 # sajha-aawaj
- A replica of common voice for Nepali Language.
+ - A data collection and verification platform for voice Nepali Language.

- Also transciption of audio to Nepali text through wav2vec 2.0 model.
+ - Transcription of audio to Nepali text through wav2vec 2.0.